mautrix/docs/bridges/python/setup/docker.md

     - .:/data
 ```

+Follow the rest of the Docker setup, but use compose commands instead of the
-Use `docker-compose up -d` to start, `docker-compose stop` to stop and `docker-compose pull` to update.
+raw `docker` commands: `docker-compose up -d` to start, `docker-compose stop`
+to stop and `docker-compose pull` to update.